 Through assessment of a variety of factors including our pre-clinical testing to date, the expected benefits noted above, evolving variants and available vaccines in use, we determined to focus our development efforts on the intranasal delivery of our vaccine product candidate, NT-CoV2-1, which we believe is more highly differentiated than the currently available and late-stage COVID-19 vaccines.
-We expect to file an IND application with the FDA upon completion of our pending toxicology study and to thereafter commence a Phase 1 clinical study with NT-CoV2-1, the protocol for which is currently under development.
+We expect to work further with the U.S. and Canadian regulatory agencies in consideration of licensing applications upon completion of our pending toxicology study and to thereafter commence a Phase 1 clinical study with NT-CoV2-1, the protocol for which is currently under development.
+We expect to receive the final toxicology study results around the year-end of 2022.